neurohazardous/megFingerprinting/README.md

 For this project we've been using [OMEGA](https://www.mcgill.ca/bic/resources/omega).
 The Open MEG Archive (OMEGA) is the fruit of a collaborative effort between the McConnell Brain Imaging Centre (MNI, McGill) and the Université de Montréal to provide a core repository of MEG data for open dissemination.

 ## Contents
+The codes listed below are intended to allow other researchers to preprocess, fingerprint, and plot their results on both the OMEGA dataset as well as other MEEG data

 ### 1-dataSetup_BIDS
 * This bash script will download the folders from the BIC server to your local computer. **You need special access for this**
     * Needs to be run from the local computer